-In addition to the general statement above, Judge Campbell prefers that matters that need to be discussed out of the presence of the jury be raised during recesses.
+Judge Trauger adds that, in addition to the general statement above, she prefers that matters that need to be discussed out of the presence of the jury be raised during recesses.

 I. Videotaped or Audiotaped Testimony

 Videotaped or audiotaped testimony is allowed.
 Attorneys should edit the tape to remove irrelevant and objectionable material.
 Opposing counsel should be allowed to view the tape before it is presented.
 The use of videotaped testimony should be discussed at the pretrial conference so appropriate equipment can be made available at the trial.